 In December 2020, the OEB announced that it was initiating a consultation to undertake a review of the regional planning process that applies to Ontario's electricity sector, to improve the efficiency and effectiveness of the current regional planning process.
 As a result, the OEB re-established its Regional Planning Process Advisory Group ("RPPAG"), comprised of a number of interested stakeholders, including Hydro One, to assist in its review.
 In December 2021, the RPPAG provided its report to the OEB with recommendations intended to improve the regional planning process in Ontario.
 In April 2022, the OEB issued a letter endorsing the recommendations and provided an implementation plan.
-The RPPAG has made several changes to the regional planning process, all of which have been formally implemented in 2022 and 2023.
-The changes include updates to OEB filing requirements; updates to CDM guidelines to address potential barriers to CDM measures in regional planning; bulletins clarifying local preference and cost allocation; and new processes to enhance coordination with municipalities and improved load forecasting.
+The RPPAG has made several changes to the regional planning process, all of which have been formally implemented by Hydro One.
+From Hydro One's perspective, key changes include: improvements in addressing asset replacement in the regional planning process by developing a ten-year outlook related to the end-of-life of major transmission assets owned by the lead transmitter in a region; standardizing and streamlining load forecast development; and enhancing coordination and communication with municipalities in developing electricity load forecasts.

-Major Transmission Capital Investment Projects
+Key Transmission Projects